When is The Handmaid's Tale season 4 on TV?

 She said: “We were only two weeks in, so we actually have an entire season to shoot.
 We want to go back to work because families have people to support and rent they need to pay, but at the same time no human’s life is worth a TV show.
 We’re just trying to figure out how to do it safely for everybody.”

+This was confirmed by Ann Dowd (Aunt Lydia) at the end of June when she told This Morning that she had only read scripts for the first two episodes which had been filmed prior to the lockdown.

-Although fans will have to wait a while for the fourth series, Hulu has released a teaser trailer which should give enthusiasts a taste of what’s to come.
+Although fans will have to wait a while for the fourth season, Hulu has released a teaser trailer which should give enthusiasts a taste of what’s to come.

-Hulu recently released a trailer for the upcoming fourth series, which shows June is still alive, despite being shot last series, and is ready to rescue more children from Gilead’s oppressive regime.
+Hulu recently released a trailer for the upcoming fourth series, which shows June is still alive, despite being shot last season, and is ready to rescue more children from Gilead’s oppressive regime.

 “We’re just getting started,” a determined June says in the trailer as she attempts to round of a crew of handmaidens to wage war on the country.